rashidrafeek/ase/doc/ase/phasediagram/phasediagram.rst

 relative to the most stable competing phase:

 >>> energy, phase = pbx.get_pourbaix_energy(1.0, 9.0, verbose=True)
 Stable phase:
 ZnO + H2O  ➜  2H+ + 2e- + ZnO2(aq)
 Energy: 0.560 eV

 As we can see in these conditions ZnO spontaneously decomposes into acqueous :mol:`ZnO2` and lies 560 meV above the latter species.
-This chemical reaction is described by a :class:`RedOx` object.
+This chemical reaction is described by a :class:`ase.pourbaix.RedOx` object.
 We can show that, in the same conditions, the reaction occurs spontaneously releasing the opposite of the pourbaix energy, i.e. -560 meV: